dlab-berkeley/Unsupervised-Learning-in-R/README.md

 ## Initial steps for participants

 To prepare for the workshop, please download the materials and work through the package installation in `0-setup.Rmd`.
 Please report any errors to the [GitHub issue queue](https://github.com/dlab-berkeley/Unsupervised-Learning-in-R/issues).

+There is also an [RStudio Cloud workspace](https://rstudio.cloud/project/930459) that can be used.

 ## Reporting errors or giving feedback